-List any good and bad things about these changes, including anything they have learnt about themselves and others because of the change.
+List any good and bad things about these changes, including anything they have learnt about themselves and others.

 Noticing change

 Using one of the examples from the post-it notes, what might you notice if someone was struggling with this change?